Easy One-Bowl Cocoa Powder Brownies

 - Baking powder

 As you probably know, there are many different ways to make brownies.
-Some use melted baker’s chocolate, some use cocoa powder.
-Some are more fudgy, and some are more cakey.
-This brownie recipe uses cocoa powder (although we will toss in some chocolate chips), and the brownies are honestly the perfect mix between both fudgy and cakey.
+Some brownies are cocoa powder recipes, and some are made with melted baker’s chocolate.
+Some brownie recipes are more fudgy, and some are more cakey.

 To make the brownies, we’ll start by melting butter in a large microwave-safe mixing bowl.
 Then we will whisk in the white sugar and vanilla extract.
 Next up is the eggs, which we’ll whisk right into the butter-sugar-vanilla mixture.